mmdrozd/Methods/Assignments/05-07_SSH-And-Friends/SSH-And-Friends.md

 # Interacting Remotely with an SSH-Enabled Machine

 Unix computers that have enabled the `secure shell` (SSH) protocol can be controlled remotely using a suite of tools that allow interaction with the remote computer almost as if the user were physically present

-* On your VM, ssh can be enabled with the shell command `sudo apt -y install openssh-server`
+* On your VM, ssh has been enabled with the shell command `sudo apt -y install openssh-server`

 ## Login via SSH
 0. Connecting via SSH requires, at a minimum, knowledge of a username and password for the computer being connected to